math2001/FileManager/docs/commands.md

 `folder/file.py`

 If `folder` does not exists, then it will create it for you.
 If `file.py` exists, it will open it, otherwise it will create it, and then open it.

+Note: To create an empty folder, append `/` at the end of name.
+Otherwise, it will create only file.
+for folder - `folder/`
+for file   - `file.py` or `folder/file.py`

 ### With a shortcut `alt+n`